microsoft/PowerToys/doc/devdocs/logging.md

 using ManagedCommon;
 ```

-In the `Main` function (or a function with a simmilar meaning (like `App` in a `App.xaml.cs` file)) you have to call `InitializeLogger` and procide the location where the logs will be saved (always use a path scheme simmilar to this example):
+In the `Main` function (or a function with a similar meaning (like `App` in a `App.xaml.cs` file)) you have to call `InitializeLogger` and specify the location where the logs will be saved (always use a path scheme similar to this example):

 ```Csharp
 Logger.InitializeLogger("\\FancyZones\\Editor\\Logs");